yumdeliveries/slate/source/index.html.md

 Name | Description
 --------- | -----------
-name | The name of the organisation e.g. KFC mapping_id | the client ID of the organisation e.g 1 .
+name | The name of the organisation e.g. KFC mapping_id | the unique client ID of the organisation e.g 1 .
 Incase where we have one organisation a default can be agreed on description | an optional description of the organisation

 ## Branch object data fields

 Name | Description
 --------- | -----------
-name | The name of the organisation eg KFC mapping_id | the client ID of the organisation e.g. 1 .
-Incase where we have one organisation a default can be agreed on description | an optional description of the organisation organisation | The branch the organisation belongs to phone_number | An optional contact number to the branch location | The location object of the branch location.lat | The map latitude of the branchs location
+name | The name of the branch eg KFC- Branch One mapping_id | the clients unique ID for each branch. description | an optional description of the organisation organisation | The organisation the branch belongs to phone_number | An optional contact number to the branch location | The location object of the branch location.lat | The map latitude of the branchs location